michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0001.md

 - n: a sudden forceful flow
 - n: a sudden or abrupt strong increase
 ### Family
-surge: resurge, surged, surges, surging+;resurge: resurged, resurgent, resurges, resurging;resurgence: resurgences;resurgent: resurgence;surging: surginger, surgingly
+- surge: resurge, surged, surges, surging+
+- resurge: resurged, resurgent, resurges, resurging
+- resurgence: resurgences
+- resurgent: resurgence
+- surging: surginger, surgingly
 ### Examples
 - But the number of U.S. cases of measles is now surging.
 - The 2016 French Open champion saved three set points to surge ahead and broke Stosur twice early in the second set.